Lacerte/clima/README.md

 ## Credits

-* The logo's icon is designed by Alessio Atzeni and made freely at http://www.alessioatzeni.com/meteocons/
+* The logo's icon is designed by Alessio Atzeni and made available free of charge at http://www.alessioatzeni.com/meteocons/
 * The App design is heavily inspired by https://github.com/LonelyCpp/flutter_weather
 * All the packages in `packages` except for `clima_ui` were created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).